Essentially, it’s a type of legal forgiveness that operates as a defense to adultery during a divorce.

 If your spouse has committed adultery, then condonation in Virginia has the ability to nullify your advantage in divorce proceedings and provide your spouse with a legal defense which could serve to erase the “fault.”

-What is the Impact of Adultery in a Virginia Divorce Proceeding?
+What is the Impact of Adultery on a Virginia Divorce Proceeding?

-In the context of a contested divorce proceedings, the act of adultery by one spouse, can provide the innocent spouse a significant advantage as discussed below.
-Reengaging in sexual intercourse with your spouse can negate this advantage in a divorce proceeding.
+In the context of a contested divorce proceeding, the act of adultery by one spouse can provide the innocent spouse a significant advantage.

-Adultery can have a significant impact on all major aspects of a divorce proceeding such as: gaining child custody, gaining a fair division of property, and avoiding the payment of spousal support.
-Thus, in Virginia, if your spouse has been unfaithful, you might wish to avoid condoning such behavior by reengaging intimate relations with him or her.
+Adultery can also have a significant impact on all major aspects of a divorce proceeding such as: gaining child custody, gaining a fair division of property, and avoiding the payment of spousal support.

 Division of Property